AIDA: Definition, issues and explanations

 What are the advantages and disadvantages of AIDA?

-Concrete examples and use cases of AIDA
+Concrete examples and use cases for AIDA

 In e-commerce, it helps structure the product page by starting with an eye-catching title (Attention), a detailed description (Interest), testimonials or guarantees (Desire), and then a clear and visible call to action (Action).